 The Unique Characteristics of Radiant Heat

 Radiant heat is unique in that it warms objects rather than air.
 Remember those hot summer days as a kid, swimming in the pool?
 Afterwards, you'd sprawl out on the warm cement to dry off.
 The cement (or a hot coffee mug) is a good example of radiant heat.
-Radiant heated floors provide an even heat throughout the room so you never have "cold spots" that are common with forced air systems.
-As the floor warms the objects in contact with it are also warmed, taking the chill out of the furniture, fixtures and the room in general.
-This results in an even and consistent warmth throughout the room.
+Radiant heated floors provide even heat throughout the room so you never have "cold spots" that are common with forced air systems.
+As the floor warms, the objects in contact with it are also warmed, taking the chill out of the furniture, fixtures, and the room in general.
+This results in even and consistent warmth throughout the room.
 There's no more need to keep cranking up the thermostat.

 If you've never felt the comfort of radiant heated floors, try to find a friend or neighbor who has a radiant heat system and check it out.
 You'll notice a distinct difference between a home being warmed with a forced-air system and that of a home with radiant heat.
 To learn more about the differences between radiant heat and forced-air heating systems, (or to view an image demonstrating the effectiveness of radiant heat warming a room compared to a forced air system), visit our Radiant Heat vs. Forced Air web page.